 The large turret bustle helped to counterbalance the heavy 90mm gun as well as provide an ammunition stowage space.
 Placement of the .50cal machine gun mount can also be seen.

-The exhaust deflector associated with the Ford GAA engine is present on this vehicle.
-The 90mm gun travel lock is raised, and an antenna mount is visible on the back of the turret bustle.
+The exhaust deflector associated with the Ford GAA engine is present on this vehicle, and the 90mm gun travel lock is raised.

 The wide air intake grilles were a hallmark of the GAA engine.
 The filler cap in the foreground was for the left rear fuel tank, and the one between the turret and the air intake grilles was for the cooling system.